Yoga Classes on Zoom

-I have been teaching yoga for 15 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
+I have been teaching yoga for over 17 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
 The style of yoga that I was taught was Iyengar, which is a form of Hatha yoga and with an emphasis on detail, precision and alignment in the static postures.
 My Yoga Teacher Ruth trained with Iyengar himself and I feel privileged to have had such a thorough and excellent training master myself.

 A few years ago after I had been teaching yoga for a couple of years, I suffered some back pain and was advised that it was to do with a problem with my sacroiliac joint.
 The ligaments supporting the joint were slack and needed strengthening.
 I contacted our own Anatomy and Physiology teacher, Gary Carter, from our training course and proceeded to have some intense treatment with him.

 What to expect in one of my classes